Horizontal Path Lifting for General Connections: Main Theorem

-The converse follows similarly, noting that $\norm{c}$ bounded implies $\norm{Dc}$ is also bounded since $c$ is smooth. \end{proof} \begin{corollary} Each path $\g$ in $M$ from $p$ to $q$ defines a diffeomorphism $\pllt_\g : T_pM \to T_qM$ that we call\/ {\em parallel transport along $\g$.} Note that
+We also obtain a notion of parallel transport in $E$. \begin{corollary} Each path $\g$ in $M$ from $p$ to $q$ defines a diffeomorphism $\pllt_\g :E_p \to E_q$ that we call \emph{parallel transport along $\g$}.
+Note that

-as for vector fields.
-If $\g$ is not injective, however, this has to be interpreted \emph{via} the pullback bundle $\g^*TM$. \end{corollary} \begin{proof} Clearly, uniqueness and smooth dependence of integral curves on initial conditions \cite[p.\,80]{L} imply that the set of all horizontal lifts of $\g$ defines such a diffeomorphism. \end{proof} It is now routine to obtain all the usual properties of parallel transport as in \cite{P}, for example, except of course for linearity of the maps $\pllt_\g$.
+as with vector fields.
+If $\g$ is not injective, this must be interpreted \emph{via} the pullback bundle $\g^*E$. \end{corollary}

+\begin{proof} Uniqueness and smooth dependence of integral curves on initial conditions \cite{HS} implies that the set of all horizontal lifts of $\g$ defines such a diffeomorphism for each $\g$.
+Equivalently, the set of all horizontal lifts of $\g$ smoothly foliates $\g^* E$ over $I$ such that every leaf meets every fiber of $\g^*\pi$.